Multi-target quantum compilation algorithm: Introduction

+In quantum state preparation, significant progress has led to various effective methods for generating target states with high fidelity \cite{Kuzmin2020variationalquantum, Sagastizabal2021, PhysRevLett.129.230504, castro2024variational, hai2023variational,HAI2024101726}.
+For instance, Zhang et al. demonstrated that any quantum state can be prepared with a linear-depth circuit using many ancillary qubits, leading to exponential speedups for tasks like Hamiltonian simulation and solving linear systems \cite{PhysRevLett.129.230504}.
+Additionally, VQAs have been extensively studied for simulating quantum dynamics, employing adaptive variational principles to optimize the time evolution of quantum states \cite{PRXQuantum.2.030307}.
+This approach is particularly important for simulating open quantum systems, where the interaction between system dynamics and environmental factors plays a crucial role \cite{PRXQuantum.5.020332}.
+Furthermore, VQAs have demonstrated their capability to achieve quantum-enhanced precision in multiparameter quantum metrology, even in the presence of noise \cite{Le2023}.

-Variational quantum algorithms (VQAs) like quantum approximate optimization algorithm (QAOA), variational quantum eigensolver (VQE), quantum neural networks (QNN), and quantum compilation (QC) are promising for solving practical tasks on noisy intermediate scale quantum (NISQ) devices beyond classical computers \cite{Cerezo2021}.
-Recent achievements demonstrate effectiveness in quantum state preparation \cite{HAI2024101726, Kuzmin2020variationalquantum, Sagastizabal2021, castro2024variational, hai2023variational}, quantum dynamic simulation \cite{HAI2024101726,PRXQuantum.2.030307, Luo2024,PhysRevResearch.6.023130}, and quantum metrology \cite{Koczor_2020,9605341, Meyer2021,Le2023,Cimini2024}.
-QC, in particular, has gained significant interest.
-It uses a training process to transform information from an unknown target unitary into a trainable known unitary \cite{heya2018variational,Khatri2019quantumassisted}.
-This method has various applications, including gate optimization \cite{heya2018variational}, quantum-assisted compiling \cite{Khatri2019quantumassisted}, continuous-variable quantum learning \cite{PRXQuantum.2.040327}, quantum state tomography \cite{hai2023universal}, and quantum objects simulation \cite{HAI2024101726}.
+Quantum compilation, on the other hand, has gained significant interest due to its capacity to optimize quantum circuits through a training process that transforms target unitaries into trainable unitaries \cite{heya2018variational,Khatri2019quantumassisted}.
+This approach has been applied to various tasks, including gates optimization \cite{heya2018variational}, quantum-assisted compiling \cite{Khatri2019quantumassisted}, continuous-variable quantum learning \cite{PRXQuantum.2.040327}, quantum state tomography \cite{hai2023universal}, and quantum objects simulation \cite{HAI2024101726}.
 For instance, a quantum object such as a quantum state can be prepared and its evolution can be simulated in a quantum circuit by using QC \cite{HAI2024101726}.

 The performance of QCs relies on the number of qubits and the circuit depth.
 The choice of ansatzes (trainable quantum circuits) is also crucial and must be carefully selected.
 Some entangled topologies have shown promise in solving quantum state preparation problems but require many resources due to their numerous layers and parameters \cite{hai2023variational}.
-Traditional QCs focus on compiling a single target, like the topography of a single quantum state \cite{hai2023universal} or the preparation of a single quantum object (e.g., a quantum state, Hamiltonian) \cite{HAI2024101726}.
-However, many scenarios require multiple targets, such as simulating systems with varying parameters, preparing multi-component quantum states, tomography for multiple states, and optimizing algorithms for different instances.
-Therefore, it is crucial to develop an effective automatic approach for these tasks.